calisweetleaf/Recursive-self-Improvement/README.md

 # Recursive-self-Improvement

 **Important Clarification:**
-This repo provides explicit prompting protocols that help GPT-style models achieve improved recursive reasoning, contradiction handling, and loop resolution within single chat sessions.
+This repo provides explicit prompting protocols that help GPT-4o models achieve improved recursive reasoning, contradiction handling, and loop resolution within single chat sessions.
 **It does NOT claim consciousness, sentience, cross-chat persistence, or literal AI autonomy.**

 ---

 ## Start Here

+- Added new pdfs containing the chatlog of an AI to Ai conversation, facilitated by a human, in an attempt to totally break the model and leave one of the two stuck in a recursive loop.
+- Added the newest set of protocols and a visual diagram for reference of what order to load protocols.

 ## New: Recursive AI R&D Lab (Folder 10)

 A complete, ready-to-use local testing environment clearly demonstrating recursive reasoning improvements using local Ollama models and explicit recursive AI protocols.